RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-15-managing-dotfiles.markdown

 ~$

 ```

+_Note: Dotfiles can sometimes include private information.
+If you don't want to share information in a particular dotfile, don't put it on GitHub!_

 Next, change in to the `~/.dotfiles` directory and copy non-public dotfiles into the newly created directory.
 In this example, we'll only move one file, `.bash_profile`.